 7. Marketers will need to take a page from the entertainment industry.

 A lot of marketers have focused on the data around people having short attention spans.
 But binging entertainment has become commonplace.
 Instead of focusing on people’s attention spans, marketers should look at what can be learned from the entertainment industry by inspecting leads’ entry points on the website.
 For example, does the preview encourage leads to binge the content?
-People invest time when the topic interests them, so marketers have to make content so captivating that people can’t resist immersing themselves in it.
+People invest time when the topic interests them and when they're having an engaging experience, so marketers have to make content so captivating — and easy to engage with — that people can’t resist immersing themselves in it.

 To learn more about content marketing and how you can use it to work toward your business goals, download your free whitepaper below.